 • Carotid-cavernous sinus fistulas are direct communications between the cavernous sinus and the carotid arterial system.

-• “Direct” carotid-cavernous sinus fistulas are abnormal communications between the internal carotid artery and the cavernous sinus, whereas “indirect” carotid-cavernous fistulas are aberrant connections between the branches of the internal or external carotid arterial system and the cavernous sinus.
+• “Direct” carotid-cavernous sinus fistulas are abnormal communications between the internal carotid artery and the cavernous sinus, whereas “indirect” carotid-cavernous fistulas are aberrant connections between the branches of either the internal or external carotid arterial system or both and the cavernous sinus.

 • “Direct” carotid-cavernous sinus fistulas are typically caused by head trauma or a ruptured cavernous carotid aneurysm and present in a dramatic fashion with proptosis, ophthalmoplegia, and loss of vision.
 “Indirect” or “dural” carotid-cavernous fistulas typically present in elderly women with hypertension in a more subtle fashion.
-Both types of carotid-cavernous sinus fistulas can be closed successfully with modern neuro-interventional techniques.
+Most of the time, both types of carotid-cavernous sinus fistulas can be closed successfully with modern neuro-interventional techniques.

 Historical note and terminology